dHonerkamp/dhonerkamp.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the ELLIS [Robot Learning Lab](https://rl.uni-freiburg.de/) at the University of Freiburg.
+I am a PhD student at the ELLIS [Robot Learning Lab](https://rl.uni-freiburg.de/) at the University of Freiburg and [2025 RSS Pioneer](https://sites.google.com/view/rsspioneers2025/participants).
 My research interests are focused on reinforcement learning, embodied AI and robotics.
 In my work, I enable mobile manipulation in unknown and unstructured environments.
 Much more broadly I am interested in all topics surrounding motion generation, autonomy and machine learning in unknown and open worlds.

 In the past I have worked across all aspects of autonomous agents and their environments.
 After studying economics